BittyTax/BittyTax/README.md

 ### Process Income
 This function searches through all the original transactions, and records any that are applicable for income tax.
 Currently this is `Mining`, `Staking`, `Interest`, `Dividend` and `Income` transaction types.

-Note, only cryptoasset income is recorded not fiat.

 ## Conversion Tool
 The bittytax conversion tool `bittytax_conv` takes all of the data files exported from your wallets and exchanges, normalises them into the transaction record format required by bittytax, and consolidates them into a single Excel spreadsheet for you to review, make edits, and add any missing records.